zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 * Each service has a service ID.
 In this example, the service ID is `petstore`.
 The service can have one or more instances.
 In this case, only one instance `http://localhost:8080` is used.

 * A service can provide multiple APIs that are routed by the API Gateway.
 In this case, requests with the relative base path `api/v2` at the API Gateway (full gateway URL: `https://gateway:port/api/v2/...`) are routed to the relative base path `/v2` at the full URL of the service (`http://localhost:8080/v2/...`).

+* The file on USS should be encoded in ASCII to be read correctly by the API Mediation Layer.

 **Tips:**